-Figure 2.50 Timing of running user command when activating or deactivating IP address (Logical IP address takeover function) (End.)
+Figure 2.50 Timing of running a user command when activating or deactivating an IP address (a logical IP address takeover function) (End.)

-Figure 2.51 Timing of running user command when activating or deactivating IP address (Physical IP address takeover function) shows timing to run a user command when activated or deactivated an IP address in NIC switching mode (the physical IP address takeover function).
+Figure 2.51 Timing of running a user command when activating or deactivating an IP address (a physical IP address takeover function) shows timing to run a user command when activated or deactivated an IP address in NIC switching mode (a physical IP address takeover function).

-Figure 2.51 Timing of running user command when activating or deactivating IP address (Physical IP address takeover function)
+Figure 2.51 Timing of running a user command when activating or deactivating an IP address (a physical IP address takeover function)